BlackHolePerturbationToolkit/BHPTNRSurrogate/README.md

 from the dominant [(2,2)] mode of radiation.
 The m<0 modes are deduced from the m>0 modes.

-A previous version of the model (which was kknown as EMRISurrogate) can be accessed from the following repository which we keep it for record
+A previous version of the model (which was known as EMRISurrogate) can be accessed from the following repository which we keep it for record
 ```bash
 git clone https://github.com/BlackHolePerturbationToolkit/EMRISurrogate.git